ashan-b/buckhill-pet-shop-api/src/packages/ashan/state-machine/README.md

 getNextTransitions()

 process($nextTransition)
-setCurrentStateByStatePrimaryKey($primaryKey, $force = false)
+changeCurrentStateByStatePrimaryKey($primaryKey, $force = false)

 can(string $nextTransition)
 canChangeStateByPrimaryKey(string $primaryKey)
 canChangeStateByTitle(string $title)
 ````
 ## Exceptions
-If transitions is invalid according to the state, StateMachineException will be thrown.
+If transitions is invalid according to the state, InvalidStateMachineTransition will be thrown.

 ## Testing